curityio/kubernetes-training/lesson-2/README.md

 ## Install the API Gateway

-In another terminal window install either the NGINX API gateway:
+In another terminal window install either the NGINX API gateway.\
+If required, study the YAML resources and update them to match your deployment.

 ```bash
 export PROVIDER_NAME='nginx'